 - Peel and roughly grate the apples.
-Mix them with the vanilla sugar, granulated sugar and cinnamon.
+Mix them with vanilla sugar, granulated sugar, and cinnamon.

 - Divide the pastry into two equal parts.
-Press one part into a rough rectangle.
-Roll it as good as you can on a floured surface with a lightly floured rolling pin.
-Run a knife under the pastry sheet to help it come off the surface and place it carefully in the casserole dish.
+Press one portion into a rough rectangle on a lightly floured surface.
+Roll it as well as you can with a lightly floured rolling pin.
+Run a knife under the pastry sheet to help it come off the table and place it carefully in the casserole dish.
 If it breaks, push it back in form with your fingers, everything will stick together again perfectly.
 Prick with a fork all over the place.

 - Sprinkle the pastry with ½ of the roasted hazelnuts.

-- Take one handful of the apples and squeeze it to remove the excess liquid (you could reserve the juice to drink it, if you wish).
+- Fill: Take one handful of the apples and squeeze it to remove the excess liquid.
 Continue this way with the remaining grated apples.
 Spread the apples on top of the pastry and level.
 Sprinkle the remaining hazelnuts on top.

-- Roll the rest of the pastry like you did the first time.
-Place the pastry on top of the apples and press with the fingers to repair the broken parts, it works even if there are apples underneath.
+- Cover: Roll the rest of the pastry like you did the first time.
+Place the pastry on top of the apples and press with your fingers to repair the broken parts; it works even if there are apples underneath.
 Prick the pastry with the fork again.